Rangi42/polishedcrystal/README.md

    * Restored the Goldenrod City PokéCom Center from the Japanese version
    * Added Viridian Forest, Pewter Museum, Pokémon Mansion, and Cerulean Cave from RBY
    * Added Bellchime Trail, Seafoam Islands, and Seafoam Gym from HGSS
-   * Added Elder trainer class from HGSS
+   * Added new trainer classes: Elder, Rich Boy, Schoolgirl, Cowgirl, Battle Girl, and Hex Maniac
    * Rematch Gym Leaders in the Fighting Dojo like in HGSS
    * Cure poison when it reaches 1 HP outside a battle
 * Pokémon and move edits (not in faithful version):